tkrisztian95/basic-k8s-dev-cluster-setup-examples/README.md

 # Setup Dev Kubernetes Cluster on Windows

-In this repo you can find resources to quickstart your Kubernetes (dev purpose only) cluster locally on Windows.
+In this repo you can find resources to quickstart your Kubernetes (dev purpose only) cluster locally on Windows using VMs and Vagrant.

 ## Prerequisites